Kathuria/validate-functions/README.md

 # validate-functions

 The `validate-functions` package provides a set of utility functions for validating common identification numbers and formats.
-This package will be keep on updating so better look out for latest version for more validation functions.

 ## Installation